“I had lost my self-confidence where you were concerned, had traded it for a boundless sense of guilt

 “One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.”

 This story about a man who turned into a type of insect has been called surreal, humorous. a horror story, neurotic, and “the greatest short story in the history of literary fiction.”
-I visited a museum devoted t0 Kafka in … Continue reading
+I visited a museum devoted t0 Kafka in Prague.
+It was the weirdest, most unpleasant museum I’ve ever … Read More

 “No other river in the world can match the Danube for the sheer historical richness of the cities and landscapes through which it passes.”